Free museums in London

 You need not worry if you're sightseeing on a budget as plenty of London's top museums are free to explore.
 Head to the British Museum for some free art and culture, the Natural History Museum for amazing artefacts, learn something new at the Science Museum or discover art and design at the V&A all free of charge.

 Here's our guide to the best free museums in London and you can find them all on our map below.

-Free museums in west London
+Free museums in north London

 Find London's best free museums

 Britain: One Million Years of the Human Story

 Hello, My name is Paul Smith

 The Cheapside Hoard: London's Lost Jewels